chewtoys/lifestylemaniacs/contents/the-secrets-of-fat-loss.md

 There has also been debunked that **insulin is secreted even when chewing. smelling, or seeing food, not just ingesting.**

-This is why intermittent fasting is so effective for fat loss.
+This is why diets low in carbohydrates (e.g. Keto) and intermittent fasting are so effective for fat loss.
+I prefer intermittent fasting as it is easier to maintain and it also offers many health benefits.

 Intermittent fasting is going for 16-24 hours (on average) with only water.
 This ensures all the insulin becomes absent in the bloodstream and our body relies heavily on stored fat for energy.
-It also has many proven health benefits besides fat loss.

-Fat loss has never been easier for me.

 You can also try doing cardio or any form of exercise on an empty stomach early in the morning when insulin is absent to be sure that all the energy is burned from your fat stores.